alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Anne-Lee-Steele/weekly-meetings.md

 - It'd be great to see all CMs & RAMs present TTW at atleast one conference of their choice in 2022-2023!
 - Rotating coffee chats within TTW community
 - Alternatively: Friday coffee chats with CMs and RAMs leading hosting/onboarding/casual conversations
-- Bringing back this "Turing Way" (friday?) book club idea, started by AR
+- Bringing back this "Turing Way" (friday?) book club idea, started by MS/AR

 ## 2022-05-06